Melike10/Melike10/README.md

 ## 🎯 Future Goals

-- 📈 I aim to transition into roles that focus on **Microsoft Dynamics 365** and **Business Central Development**, expanding my skill set to newer technologies.
+- 📈 I aim to transition into roles that focus on **Backend Dveloper** or **Full Stack Developer**, expanding my skill set to newer technologies.
 - 🤝 I'm excited about **freelance opportunities** and look forward to using my international exposure and expertise to offer high-quality services.

 ## 📫 How to Reach Me